Victorioputra/HW_3_Victorio/README.md

-# siwp2005-name-sort

-`siwp2005-name-sort` is a Python package that provides implementations of common sorting algorithms.
+ a Python package that provides implementations of common sorting algorithms.
 This package includes bubble sort, insertion sort, and quick sort algorithms.

-## Installation

-You can install `siwp2005-name-sort` via pip: